Program OverviewPrinter Friendly

 - Math Grade 12 U; final grade 65% or higher

-Applicants who do not meet this requirement may be considered for admission, and will be required to complete a remedial mathematics course by the end of the first semester.
+If you don’t meet the math requirements, you may be considered for admission and will be required to complete a remedial mathematics course by the end of the first semester.

 To be eligible, mature applicants must: